gromero/htm/README.md

 context's nip incremented to point one instruction after the `trap` instruction, looping forever, as pointed out already commented in the example [threads05.c] (threads05.c) and [threads06.c] (threads06.c).

+### TODO

+ * Exception vs interruption (explain conceptual differences);
+ * HW exception/interruption vs SW exception/interruption;
+ * Does 'INT' on x64 is like a simple jump or it relies on a sort of table?
+On Linux kernel, is the ISR that takes care of inspecting a table to find which address to jump or its a burden of INT mechanism.
+(I'm assuming that it's just a jump and that the Linux kernel installs the ISR);
+ * What is the ultimate cause of a process being able to ignore SIGTRAP from `kill` but not from a `trap` instruction;
+ * Explain why a signal in HTM is quite different from a syscall in HTM;